danijorgesantos/gatsby-auth0-redux/README.md

 When the student or worker wants to deliver the masks, he goes to the disposing office, points the app to a QR code to confirm the transaction, and then recieves points for doing that, which can be exchanged by starbucks coffees, dominos pizzas, and more.

-The technologies used in the application were Node.js, Gatsby, Redux, Socket.io, Ionic, Vercel, and MongoDB.
+The technologies used in the application were Node.js, Gatsby, Redux, Socket.io, Ionic, Vercel, AWS and MongoDB.

 ## Demo website for the tablet app, use it in 1024 x 756.